Watch the video

 Commodity products with no differentiation

-If the product is identical to competitors and the only variable is price, content does not change the calculation.
+If the product is identical to competitors and the only variable is price, content rarely changes the calculation.
 Nobody researches the best place to buy paper clips.
 They find the cheapest option.

-Content adds value when there is something to explain, compare, or evaluate.
+The rule: content adds value when there is something to explain, compare, or evaluate.
+In rare cases, content itself becomes the differentiation — but that is the exception, not the default strategy.

 Rapidly changing information